 Actually, ‘locked’ isn’t the right word.
 Being locked out implies that there is a doorknob involved, and the lack of doorknob is the problem here.

-I had the kickstand down on the door, and left the windows open to allow a nice breeze to circulate through my apartment, and as the morning storm rolled in, I heard a massive ‘WHAMP!’ all the way in the living room and discovered my current plight.
+I had the kickstand down on the door, and left the windows open to allow a nice breeze to circulate through my apartment, and as the morning storm rolled in, I heard a massive ‘WHAMP!’ all the way in the living room, and soon discovered my plight.
 Door shut, no way to open it from the outside for lack of the mechanism to do so.

 It all started, as these kinds of stories tend to do, with my phone.